-The SBCI Future Growth Loan Scheme is offered by the Strategic Banking Corporation of Ireland (SBCI) with the support of the Department of Business Enterprise and Innovation, the Department of Agriculture Food and the Marine, the European Investment Bank and the European Investment Fund.
-The Future Growth Loan Scheme benefits from a guarantee from the European Union under the European Fund for Strategic Investments (EFSI).
+The SBCI Future Growth Loan Scheme is offered by the Strategic Banking Corporation of Ireland (SBCI) with the support of the Department of Enterprise, Trade and Employment, the Department of Agriculture Food and the Marine, the European Investment Bank and the European Investment Fund.

 About the Loan

 The SBCI Future Growth Loan Scheme (the ‘Scheme’) is designed to provide funding support to enable eligible Irish businesses to provide investment in their enterprise.
 The Scheme allows for the provision of a credit facility where you borrow a certain amount at a variable interest rate which is repayable over a certain term.
-The loans under the Scheme are being made available with the benefit of a guarantee from the SBCI who is in turn supported with finance and/or support from the European Investment Fund, Department of Business, Enterprise and Innovation and the Department of Agriculture, Food and the Marine.
+The loans under the scheme are being made available with the benefit of a guarantee from the SBCI who in turn support with finance and/or support from the European Investment Fund, the Department of Enterprise, Trade and Employment and the Department of Agriculture Food and the Marine.

-- Loan term of minimum 8 years up to a maximum of 10 years.
+- Loan term of minimum 7 years up to maximum of 10 years.

 - Unsecured loans up to €500,000.